 Here’s your first-week plan:

-- Day 1-2: Map your current intake process step by step
+- Day 1-2: Map your current intake process step by step on paper

 - Day 4: Connect the form to your CRM using Make or Zapier